-Primary school places - how to appeal
+Secondary school places - how to appeal

 Know your arguments and practise what you are going to say.

-It is possible to seek legal advice and may be advisable in some circumstances.
+It is possible to seek legal advice and this may be advisable in some circumstances.

-The Advisory Centre for Education offers some free advice on appeals.
+The Advisory Centre for Education (ACE) offers some free advice on appeals.

 You will need to explain why this school would be the best place for your child - concentrate on this, not on why an alternative school would be bad.